Cinnamon Apple Cider Spritzer

 - 2 cups sparkling water

 - To infuse apple cider vinegar: To a small saucepan add apple cider vinegar, maple syrup, cinnamon sticks, star anise, and cloves.
 Bring to a low simmer on low heat, about five minutes, then remove from heat and let cool.
 Strain out the whole spices and reserve to use as garnishes.

-- To build Apple Cider Spritzer mocktails: Fill cocktail glass with ice, add 1 cup sparkling water, then top with infused apple cider vinegar.
+- To build drink: Fill cocktail glass with ice, add 1 cup sparkling water, then top with infused apple cider vinegar.
 Garnish with cinnamon stick, star anise, cloves, and sliced apple.

 - Notes: Don't let the apple cider vinegar boil, or the vinegar will turn and will taste sour.
 Remove from heat just as it's starting to simmer, the point is not to actually heat the vinegar but to heat the maple syrup and spices so the flavors dissolve in the vinegar.

 - Make it a cocktail: replace half of the sparkling water with a sparkling alcohol like prosecco or champagne, or add 1 ounce of of run or bourbon to the recipe